tspeed90/password-generator/README.md

 # password-generator

-An application to easily create generated passwords for your account logins
+A React Native application for generating random passwords for websites by website domain.